nvandeva/french_dogwhistles/annotation/Annotation instructions.md

 **ZFE (Zone à Faibles Émissions)**
  *Low Emission Zone* — a government policy restricting older, more polluting vehicles in certain urban areas.

-*Thank you\!
-Your careful annotation will help me better understand how particular terms express different political stances, and how they might eventually be used by French politicians to manipulate audiences.*
+*Thank you\! your careful annotation will help me better understand how particular terms can have varying meanings depending on the community who uses them.*